Approximation theorems throughout Reverse Mathematics: Equivalences involving new Big systems

+It is interesting that we can study items \eqref{KB} and \eqref{KC} without using (basic) real analysis, while items \eqref{KD} and \eqref{KE} seem to (really) require the study of the Bernstein approximation of \eqref{tepz}.
+Theorem \ref{tomma} goes through for `regulated' replaced by `bounded variation' if we assume e.g.\ a small fragment of the classical function hierarchy, namely that a regulated function has bounded Waterman variation (\cite{voordedorst}).

-Thirdly, we now show that we can weaken the conclusion of item \eqref{KD} in Theorem~\ref{tomma} to the weak continuity notions from Def.\ \ref{KY}; these are a considerable improvement over e.g.\ quasi-continuity in \cite{samBIG} and go back over a hundred years, namely to Young (\cite{jonnypalermo}) and Blumberg (\cite{bloemeken}). \bdefi[Weak continuity] For $f:[0,1]\di \R$, we have that \begin{itemize} \item $f$ is \emph{almost continuous} \(Husain, see \cites{husain,bloemeken}\) at $x\in [0,1]$ if for any open $G\subset \R$ containing $f(x)$, the set $\overline{f^{-1}(G)}$ is a neighbourhood of $x$, \item $f$ has the \emph{Young condition} at $x\in [0,1]$ if there are sequences $(x_{n})_{n\in \N}, (y_{n})_{n\in \N}$ on the left and right of $x$ with the latter as limit and $\lim_{n\di \infty}f(x_{n})=f(x)=\lim_{n\di \infty}f(y_{n})$. \end{itemize} \edefi With these definitions in place, we now have the following corollary to Theorem~\ref{tomma}, which establishes a nice degree of robustness for the RM of $\NIN_{\alt}$. \begin{cor} Theorem \ref{tomma} holds if we replace `continuity' in item \eqref{KD} by `almost continuity' or `the Young condition'. \end{cor} \begin{proof} Assuming $\NIN_{\alt}$, the function $h:[0,1]\di \R$ from the proof of Theorem \ref{tomma} does not satisfy either weak continuity notion anywhere.
+Next, we show that we can weaken the conclusion of item \eqref{KD} in Theorem~\ref{tomma} to the weak continuity notions from Def.\ \ref{KY}; these are a considerable improvement over e.g.\ quasi-continuity in \cite{samBIG} and go back over a hundred years, namely to Young (\cite{jonnypalermo}) and Blumberg (\cite{bloemeken}). \bdefi[Weak continuity] For $f:[0,1]\di \R$, we have that \begin{itemize} \item $f$ is \emph{almost continuous} \(Husain, see \cites{husain,bloemeken}\) at $x\in [0,1]$ if for any open $G\subset \R$ containing $f(x)$, the set $\overline{f^{-1}(G)}$ is a neighbourhood of $x$, \item $f$ has the \emph{Young condition} at $x\in [0,1]$ if there are sequences $(x_{n})_{n\in \N}, (y_{n})_{n\in \N}$ on the left and right of $x$ with the latter as limit and $\lim_{n\di \infty}f(x_{n})=f(x)=\lim_{n\di \infty}f(y_{n})$. \end{itemize} \edefi With these definitions in place, we now have the following corollary to Theorem~\ref{tomma}, which establishes a nice degree of robustness for the RM of $\NIN_{\alt}$. \begin{cor} Theorem \ref{tomma} holds if we replace `continuity' in item \eqref{KD} by `almost continuity' or `the Young condition'. \end{cor} \begin{proof} Assuming $\NIN_{\alt}$, the function $h:[0,1]\di \R$ from the proof of Theorem \ref{tomma} does not satisfy either weak continuity notion anywhere.
 Indeed, the sequences from the Young condition are immediately seen to violate the fact that $H$ from the proof of Theorem \ref{tomma} is a height-function for $[0,1]$.
-Similarly, take any $x_{0}\in [0,1]$ and note that for $k_{0}\in \N$ such that $\frac{1}{2^{k_{0}}}< h(x_{0})$, the set $f^{-1}(B(x_{0}, \frac{1}{2^{k_{0}}}))$ is finite, as $H$ is a height-function for $[0,1]$. \end{proof} Finally, $\NIN_{[0,1]}$ from Section \ref{mintro} yields a conservative extension of $\ACA_{0}$. \begin{thm} The system $\ACAo+\NIN_{[0,1]}$ is $\Pi_{2}^{1}$-conservative over $\ACA_{0}$. \end{thm} \begin{proof} Kreuzer shows in \cite{kruisje} that $\ACAo+(\blambda)$ is $\Pi_{2}^{1}$-conservative over $\ACA_{0}$, where $(\blambda)$ expresses the existence of the Lebesgue measure $\blambda^{3}$ as a fourth-order functional on $2^{\N}$ and $[0,1]$.
-To derive $\NIN_{[0,1]}$ in the former system, let $Y:[0,1]\di \N$ be an injection and derive a contradiction from the sub-additivity of $\blambda$ as follows:
+Similarly, take any $x_{0}\in [0,1]$ and note that for $k_{0}\in \N$ such that $\frac{1}{2^{k_{0}}}< h(x_{0})$, the set $f^{-1}(B(x_{0}, \frac{1}{2^{k_{0}}}))$ is finite, as $H$ is a height-function for $[0,1]$. \end{proof}